Greece faces crucial vote that could trigger election

 With financial markets watching closely, former European Commissioner Stavros Dimas, the only candidate in the race, will need 180 votes to be elected.
 In the previous round of voting, he secured 168 votes, 12 short of the supermajority required.

-Voting is due to start at midday (1000 GMT), with the result likely around an hour later.
+Voting is due to start at midday (0600 ET), with the result likely around an hour later.

 Spyros Lykoudis, an independent who voted with the government in the second round before Christmas, said he was not optimistic that the parties would overcome their differences.